The store will not work correctly in the case when cookies are disabled.

 Cornfield Annuals

-Cornflower, corn chamomile, corn poppy and corncockle are some of bee’s favourite for their bright attractive colours and flat and open petals which make for a great landing deck!
-These native wildflowers put on a powerful display and look great in a border.
+Cornflower, corn chamomile, corn poppy and corncockle are some of the bees' favourites for their bright, attractive colours and flat and open petals, which make for a great landing deck!
+These native wildflowers put on a powerful display and look great on a border.
 You can find them in our Bees Please or Absolutely Annuals mix!

 Clover

-Bees are big fans of clover that can be naturally found growing in amongst overgrown grass or lawns.
-Bees enjoy clutching on to its round blooms that for being so small, offer lots of yummy nectar!
-If you’d like to create a clover cluster for bees, simply leave a spot of your lawn to grow wild.
+Bees are big fans of clover that can be naturally found growing amongst overgrown grass or lawns.
+Bees enjoy clutching onto its round blooms that, for being so small, offer lots of yummy nectar!
+If you’d like to create a clover cluster for bees, simply leave a spot on your lawn to grow wild.

 Cosmos